isaacnmm/pestpolicy-hugo2XX/content/posts/best-power-wheels-for-3-year-old/index.md

 Also Read: [Best Power Wheels for 2 Year Old](https://pestpolicy.com/best-power-wheels-for-2-year-old/)

 ###  [2.
-Peg Perego John Deere Front Loader, with Pedal](https://www.amazon.com/dp/B00B1RG2S0/tag=p-policy-20)- Best Power Wheels for 3-Year-Old
+Peg Perego John Deere Front Loader, with Pedal](https://www.amazon.com/dp/B00B1RG2S0/tag=p-policy-20)-Best Power Wheels for 3-Year-Old

 If your child loves doing things hands-on and they like to help around the Peg Perego John Deere Front Loader would be an ideal choice for them.